Actinodaphne: Ecology

 Actinodaphne species require continuously moist soil, and do not tolerate drought and frost.

 The laurel trees fall within the broad-leaved forests; mid-montane deciduous forests; and high-montane mixed stunted forests.
 Some species grow in high-elevation forests at 1500–3300 m.

 Species

-125 species of Actinodaphne are accepted.
-They include:
+As of September 2026, the following 124 species of Actinodaphne are accepted by Plants of the World Online: